nccgroup/aws-inventory/README.md

 # Introduction
+>> This fork based on cool script from [Nccgroup](https://www.nccgroup.com/) guys, i'm only migrate script from python 2 to python 3

 This is a tool that tries to discover all [AWS resources](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#resource) created in an account.
 AWS has many products (a.k.a. services) with new ones constantly being added and existing ones expanded with new features.
 The ecosystem allows users to piece together many different services to form a customized cloud experience.
 The ability to instantly spin up services at scale comes with a manageability cost.
 It can quickly become difficult to audit an AWS account for the resources being used.
 It is not only important for billing purposes, but also for security.
 Dormant resources and unknown resources are more prone to security configuration weaknesses.
 Additionally, resources with unexpected dependencies pose availability, access control, and authorization issues.